 By using an inflatable lifting cushion it instantly negates pressure and therefore stops the development of a pressure ulcer.
 It is also the most serious consequence of lying on the floor for a long time and by lifting them straight up it prevents the resident from suffering skin damage, hypothermia, dehydration, pneumonia and kidney failure.

 With the COVID-19 situation, it also removes the need for an ambulance callout which decreases the risk of bringing the virus into the home.

 Residents’ families can be reassured their loved one is being lifted safely and is not lying on the floor for hours waiting for help.

 Benefits for the carer

-As a carer, you frequently use your own strength to provide manual assistance, whether it’s lifting, moving or repositioning a resident.
+As a carer, you frequently use your own strength to provide manual assistance, whether it’s lifting, transferring, moving or repositioning a resident.
 The greatest risk carers face is manual handling injuries, such as musculoskeletal disorders or (MSDs).
 By using lifting equipment this will drastically reduce your risk of injury.